immersive-web/webxr-ar-module/explainer.md

 ### Magic Window Input

-When using a non-exclusive session, pointer events on the canvas that created the `outputContext` passed during the session request are monitored. `XRInputSource`s are generated is response to allow unified input handling with exclusive mode controller or gaze input.
+When using a non-immersive session, pointer events on the canvas that created the `outputContext` passed during the session request are monitored. `XRInputSource`s are generated in response to allow unified input handling with immersive mode controller or gaze input.

 When the canvas receives a `pointerdown` event an `XRInputSource` is created with a `targetRayMode` of `'tapping'` and added to the array returned by `getInputSources()`.
 A `selectstart` event is then fired on the session with the new `XRInputSource`.
 The `XRInputSource`'s pointing ray should be updated with every `pointermove` event the canvas receives until a `pointerup` event is received.
 A `selectend` event is then fired on the session and the `XRInputSource` is removed from the array returned by `getInputSources()`.
 When the canvas receives a `click` event a `select` event is fired on the session with the appropriate `XRInputSource`.